BudddyDudeGuy/Night-City-Refined/README.md

 (inset Image)

-4. Go to your main Cyberpunk 2077 directory and delete the all folders except for "archive"
+## If Game Was Modded Before

-(insert image)
+1. Go to your main Cyberpunk 2077 directory and delete the bin, engine, r6, red4ext folders (insert image)

-5. Additionally delete the "mod" folder in "Cyberpunk 2077/archive/pc/"
+2. Additionally delete the "mod" folder in "Cyberpunk 2077/archive/pc/"

 (Insert Image)

-6. **Verify Game Files**: Use your game launcher (Steam, GOG, etc.) to verify game files before proceeding.
+3. **Verify Game Files**: Use your game launcher (Steam, GOG, etc.) to verify game files before proceeding.
 This ensures that all core files are intact and compatible with the modlist.

 ### Wabbajack Installation